w3term/.github/profile/README.md

 Once the app is created, get the client ID and client secret.

-- Set the client ID and client secret in the [github-apps.yaml file](github-apps.yaml)
+3. Set the client ID and client secret in the [github-apps.yaml file](github-apps.yaml)

-- Create Exoscale keys with compute role
+4. Create Exoscale keys with compute role

-- Run the backend part using this [Docker Compose specification](./compose.yml)
+5. Run the backend part using this [Docker Compose specification](./compose.yml)

+> [!NOTE]
+> Make sure

-- Then, import the following script into your website, replacing the placeholders with the details of the GitHub application.
+6. Import the following script into your website, replacing the placeholders with the details of the GitHub application.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@w3term/terminal@latest/terminal.min.js"></script>